-Paul Wilson’s new all-day cantina, restaurant and Mexican supply store is serving ice cream tacos and pitchers of tequila cocktails for $25 from 9-11pm every weekday.
+Melbourne Pub Group's all-day cantina, restaurant and Mexican supply store is serving ice cream tacos and pitchers of tequila cocktails for $25 from 9-11pm every weekday.
 They also have a tequila bottle-o on premises where you can buy a bottle of Jose Cuervo Reserva De la Familia for a cool $219 if you’re feeling flush.
 Or drunk.
 St Kilda.

 Acland Street’s stalwart Tex-Mex joint has just had a new tequila bar attached to its side.
 They’ve got over 100 types of tequila, including jovan (blends of aged and un-aged tequilas) and barrel aged tequilas.
 Take your shot with a slice of orange and a pinch of cinnamon.
 St Kilda.